 During Key Stage 1, pupils investigate their local area and a contrasting area in the UK or abroad, finding out about the environment in both areas and the people who live there.
 They also begin to learn about the wider world, through exciting and enjoyable activities, such as looking at maps, atlases, globes and online resources to: investigate the countries and capitals of the United Kingdom and the world’s continents and oceans; explore weather and climate in the United Kingdom and around the world; they are encouraged to use basic geographical vocabulary to refer to and describe key physical and human features of locations.
 Fieldwork and observational skills are also developed through using simple compass directions and aerial photographs.

 During Key Stage 2, pupils continue to develop their enquiry skills, investigating a variety of people, places and environments across the UK and abroad.
-They need to locate the world’s countries, with a focus on Europe, North and South America and countries of particular interest to pupils; identify key geographical features of the countries of the United Kingdom, and show an understanding of how some of these aspects have changed over time; locate and understand the significance of the geographic zones of the world; understand geographical similarities and differences through the study of human and physical geography of a region or area within the United Kingdom (different from that taught at Key Stage 1), a European country and North or South America; describe and understand key aspects of:
+They need to locate the world’s countries, with a focus on Europe, North and South America and countries of particular interest to pupils; identify key geographical features of the countries of the United Kingdom, and show an understanding of how some of these aspects have changed over time; locate and understand the significance of the geographic zones of the world; understand geographical similarities and differences through the study of human and physical geography of a region or area within the United Kingdom, a European country and North or South America; describe and understand key aspects of:

 • physical geography, including: climate zones, biomes and vegetation belts, rivers,